Perturbation analysis of sub/super hedging problems: Duality in markets with Call options

 Note that $l\in \Mf$, as the semi-static portfolio $(\ff_*,\Delta_*)$ with $\ff_*:= (2+n,0,\ldots,0)$ and $\Delta_* := (n,n-1,\ldots,1)$ has final payoff $\Pi_T(\ff_*,\Delta_*;\cdot) = l$ on~$\Omega$.
 The dual space is $\Pp_l(\Omega) := \{\mu\in\Pp(\Omega) : \langle l, \mu\rangle < \infty\}$, the space of all Borel probability measures with finite first moments.
 Define now the pricing functional $\rho : \Mf \to \RR$ as

-As above, Theorem 3 in~\cite{Clark93} implies that absence of strong model-independent arbitrage is equivalent to~$\rho$ being linear, uniquely defined and strictly positive.
-Moreover as~$l$ satisfies Assumption~\ref{assumption:functionH} and the riskless bond satisfies Assumption~\ref{assumption:risklessBond}, Theorem~\ref{thm:FTAPCh} implies that there exists a strictly positive continuous linear extension of $\rho$ to the whole space $\Cc_{l}(\Omega)$ that can be identified with an element of~$\Pp_l(\Omega)$.
+As above, Theorem~3 in~\cite{Clark93} implies that absence of strong model-independent arbitrage is equivalent to~$\rho$ being linear, uniquely defined and strictly positive.
 We also define a market model similarly to~\cite[Definition 1.1]{CoxObloj11}. \begin{definition} A model is a probability measure in~$\Pp_l(\Omega)$ such that the coordinate process~$S$ is a martingale in its own filtration $\FF := (\sigma(S_r, r\leq t))_{t\in\Tto}$.
-A market model is a martingale measure associated to a positive linear extension of the pricing operator~$\rho$ (defined in~\eqref{eq:rhoFunctional}) from~$\Mf$ to~$\Cc_{l}(\Omega)$. \end{definition} We denote~$\MMM$ the set of all martingale measures.
-A sufficient condition to ensure that~$S$ is a martingale under a measure $\mu\in\MMM$ is $\langle\left(\Delta \bullet S\right)_T, \mu\rangle = 0$, for all $\Delta\in\Hh$.
-By definition the process~$S$ is a martingale in its own filtration~$\FF$ under a measure $\mu\in\Pp_l(\Omega)$ if $\sum_{i=0}^{n-1}\left\langle\ind_{B_{t_i}}(\cdot)(S_{t_{i+1}} - S_{t_i}), \mu\right\rangle = 0$, for all Borel sets $B_{t_i}\subset\Omega_{t_i}$ for all $i=1,\ldots,n-1$.
+A market model is a martingale measure associated with a positive linear extension of the pricing operator~$\rho$ (defined in~\eqref{eq:rhoFunctional}) from~$\Mf$ to~$\Cc_{l}(\Omega)$. \end{definition} A sufficient condition to ensure that~$S$ is a martingale under $\mu\in\MMM$ (the set of all martingale measures) is $\langle\left(\Delta \bullet S\right)_T, \mu\rangle = 0$, for all $\Delta\in\Hh$.
+By definition~$S$ is a martingale in its own filtration~$\FF$ under a measure $\mu\in\Pp_l(\Omega)$ if $\sum_{i=0}^{n-1}\left\langle\ind_{B_{t_i}}(\cdot)(S_{t_{i+1}} - S_{t_i}), \mu\right\rangle = 0$, for all Borel sets $B_{t_i}\subset\Omega_{t_i}$ for all $i=1,\ldots,n-1$.
 To see the sufficiency of the martingale condition, note that the Borel $\sigma$-algebra is generated by open sets and the indicator function of an open set is a lower semi-continuous function.
 By Lebesgue Monotone Convergence Theorem the definition of a martingale follows.
+Let us define the set of market models as